-Although the WTO Agreement has no general rules on investment, the GATS disciplines investment-related service trade activities through investment.
-Although the GATS Agreement allows exceptions for national security reasons under certain conditions, it is necessary for the United States to operate its investment restriction measures in conformity with the WTO Agreement and the GATS.
+Although the WTO Agreement has no general rules on investment, the GATS disciplines service trade activities through investment.
+Although this Act itself does not necessarily violates the WTO Agreements and the GATS Agreement allows exceptions for national security reasons under certain conditions, it is necessary for the United States to operate its investment restriction measures in conformity with the WTO Agreement and the GATS.